Copyright OTT-JAX

 return err

-[docs]class LRSinkhornOutput(NamedTuple):
+class LRSinkhornOutput(NamedTuple):

-"""Implement the problems.Transport interface, for a LR Sinkhorn solution."""
+"""Transport interface for a low-rank Sinkhorn solution."""

 q: jnp.ndarray